Compose V2 beta

 Introduction of the Compose specification makes a clean distinction between the Compose YAML file model and the

-docker-compose is still supported and maintained, Compose in the Docker CLI Go implementation relies directly on the compose-go bindings which are maintained as part of the specification.
+While docker-compose is still supported and maintained, Compose V2 implementation relies directly on the compose-go bindings which are maintained as part of the specification.
 This allows us to include community proposals, experimental implementations by the Docker CLI and/or Engine, and deliver features faster to users.
-Compose in the Docker CLI already supports some of the newer additions to the Compose specification such as profiles and GPU devices.
+Compose V2 also supports some of the newer additions to the Compose specification, such as profiles and GPU devices.

-For more information about the flags that are not yet supported in the new compose command, see the docker-compose compatibility list.
+For more information about the flags that are supported in the new compose command, see the docker-compose compatibility list.

-Install Compose CLI Tech Preview on Mac and Windows
+Install on Mac and Windows

 For Docker Desktop installation instructions, see:

-Install Compose CLI Tech Preview on Linux
+Install on Linux

 $ curl -L https://raw.githubusercontent.com/docker/compose-cli/main/scripts/install/install_linux.sh | sh